superturbo-cell/Library-of-Congress-image-carousel/docs/users.md

 # User Guide
 This project remixes Library of Congress information into a carousel based on a search term input.
-The project uses Python to construct a [Flask](https://flask.palletsprojects.com/en/stable/) Application that is then formatted  into classes with Bootstrap 5.
+The project uses Python to construct a [Flask](https://flask.palletsprojects.com/en/stable/) Application that is then formatted  into classes with [Bootstrap 5]([url](https://getbootstrap.com/docs/5.0/getting-started/introduction/)).

 # User
 - Library workers or Archivists who develop discovery tools for their institution's digital collections.